DE ORO AND ITS SURROUNDING were occupied by people around 350 AD. Signs

 Juan Griego.
 There is also a Cagayan in Luzon and another in Sulu.
 What

-is the origin of this name?
+is the meaning of this name?

 Conversion to Christianity

 In 1626, a 26-year old Augustinian Recollect friar

 arrived in Cagayan.
 His name was Fray Agustin

 de San Pedro, a Portuguese.
 Before his priesthood, he studied mathematics,

 architecture, gunnery, and military strategy at the University of Salamanca.